Assyrian continuity: Academia and politics

+Denial

-Modern Assyrians consider opposition to Assyrian continuity to be offensive and associate it with other historical forms of oppression against them.
+Modern Assyrians consider opposition to Assyrian continuity to be offensive, and associate it with other historical forms of oppression against them.
 Sargon Donabed, for instance, considers the use of terms such as "Chaldeans", "Syrian", "Syriacs", "Arameans", or more extremely "Arab Christians", "Kurdish Christians" and "Turkish Christians", to be harmful as they add to division and confusion in regard to identity and are "clearly reflective of modern political parlance".
+In a 2022 article, Donabed also wrote that denial of Assyrian continuity constitutes a normalization and propagation of epistemic violence against Assyrians in academia, manifested in ways such as scare quotes in Syriac studies and reducing Assyrians to being defined as solely "Nestorians" from Hakkari.
+Director of the Leiden Project, Prof. Bas ter Haar Romeny, also reminds that denying modern Syriac Christians the right to identify with the ancient Assyrians would be using a double standard.

-These views are partly attributable to the actions of the government in Ba'athist Iraq (1968–2003), which sought to counteract Assyrian demands for autonomy through refusing to recognize Assyrians as a third ethnic minority of the country, instead promoting Assyrians, "Syrians" and Chaldeans as separate peoples, and undercounted Assyrians in censuses; in 1977, it was made impossible to register as Assyrian in the national census and Assyrians were consequently forced to register as Arabs for fear of losing employment and ration cards.
+Views against Assyrian continuity are partly attributable to the actions of the government in Ba'athist Iraq (1968–2003), which sought to counteract Assyrian demands for autonomy through refusing to recognize Assyrians as a third ethnic minority of the country, instead promoting Assyrians, "Syrians" and Chaldeans as separate peoples, and undercounted Assyrians in censuses; in 1977, it was made impossible to register as Assyrian in the national census and Assyrians were consequently forced to register as Arabs for fear of losing employment and ration cards.
+In Sweden, the advent of the Assyrian naming dispute and religious influence post-Simele saw arguments from those emphasizing "Syrian" or "Syriac" identity involving a denial of Assyrian continuity, insisting that ancient Assyrians had long died out and that the term was invented by the British to support imperialism in Iraq.

+Genetics

-Genetic testing of Assyrian populations is a relatively new field of study, but has hitherto supported the notion that Assyrians historically rarely intermarried with surrounding populations.
-Genetic studies conducted in 2000 and 2008 support Assyrians as genetically distinct from other groups in the Middle East, with high endogamy; this indicates that the community has historically been relatively closed owing to their religious and cultural traditions, with little intermixture with other groups.
+Genetic testing of Assyrian populations is a relatively new field of study, but has hitherto supported continuity from Bronze and Iron Age populations and underlined the notion that Assyrians historically rarely intermarried with surrounding populations.
+Genetic studies conducted in 2000 and 2008 support Assyrians as genetically distinct from other groups in the Middle East such as Arabs, Kurds, Turks, Iranians, Armenians, Shabaks, Turcomans and Levantine peoples, with high endogamy; indicating that the community has historically been relatively closed owing to their religious and cultural traditions, with little intermixture with other groups.
+A study from 2017 investigating the genetics of various northern Iraqi population groups found that Assyrians and Yezidis clustered together, but away from other population groups in northern Iraq analyzed by the study, with the Iraqi Assyrians seen to be a genetically homogenous and enclosed group of people.
+According to the study, "contemporary Syriacs and Yazidis from northern Iraq may in fact have a stronger continuity with the original genetic stock of the Mesopotamian people, which possibly provided the basis for the ethnogenesis of various subsequent Near Eastern populations."